 The science related to understanding the impacts of climate change is continually evolving and advancing over time.
 Therefore, guidance documents like these must be revisited and updated at regular intervals.
-This version is an update of the Guidance for Incorporating Sea Level Rise into Capital Planning in San Francisco Revision Adopted December 14, 2015.
-In response to updated climate science information presented in national and regional reports, the State of California released updated Sea-Level Rise Guidance (State Guidance) in 2018.
-This revision provides a brief update on the latest 2017 and 2018 sea level rise and describes the corresponding updates to the Sea Level Rise Checklist (see attachment) for a project by project approach.
+This version is an update of the Guidance for Incorporating Sea Level Rise into Capital Planning in San Francisco Revision Adopted January 3, 2020.
+In response to updated climate science information presented in national and regional reports^{1,2} and the State of California released updated Sea-Level Rise Guidance3 (State Guidance) in 2024.
+This revision provides a brief update on the latest science and describes the corresponding updates to the Sea Level Rise Checklist (see attachment) for a project by project approach.
 We also present the current sea level rise policy recommendations from the California Coastal Commission and the San Francisco Bay Conservation and Development Commission in this revision.
 See Appendix 2 for full Sea Level Rise Science and Checklist Update.